AuroraÕs Tale

 Aurora watched the death from the distant second line, looking away only as the sides ruptured and sprayed molten death over the immediate landscape.

-The Arions were already closing on the second line and it was obvious that very shortly yet another retreat would have to be calledÉ but, she braved a glance at The Lance and its still miraculously unmarked hull.
+The Aureans were already closing on the second line and it was obvious that very shortly yet another retreat would have to be calledÉ but, she braved a glance at The Lance and its still miraculously unmarked hull.
 There were only minutes till launch.
 If they could only hold out just a little bit longer they would make it.

 So she did the only thing she could.
 She landed before the twenty of so survivors, with her back to the enemy and her cape rippling in the breeze, she put her hands on her hips to address them

-Many were injured, having been dragged painfully over the rough aeneucrete by comrades who did not wish to see them delivered to the mercies of the Arions.
+Many were injured, having been dragged painfully over the rough aeneucrete by comrades who did not wish to see them delivered to the mercies of the Aureans.
 Yet despite their pain and red soaked bandages, they looked up at her.
 Even as muddy and filthily as she was, Aurora was their symbol of hope, an angel from heaven, their saint and Protector.

 ÒYou have fought hard,Ó she spoke aloud. ÒFought so very hard.
 For longer and harder than could ever have been expected of you.
-You have achieved more than I could have ever hoped when I asked you to resist the Arion plague, yet I must ask you for one more thing, one more task before you can rest and that is to hold on for fifteen more minutos.
+You have achieved more than I could have ever hoped when I asked you to resist the Aurean plague, yet I must ask you for one more thing, one more task before you can rest and that is to hold on for fifteen more minutos.
 That is all.
 Just fifteen minutos and all of your sacrifices, all of your death and pain will be vindicated because that ship--Ó she pointed to The Lance-- Òwill bring my sisters to me and we will finally drive this scourge from your world.Ó

 She looked into their eyes.
 She saw their pain.
 Pain, bone-tired weariness and not a little fear.
 But she also saw hope, which until moments ago had been dying and now burned like a beacon.
 They would follow her, and they would give her fifteen minutes